Results of the Work – 11/27/17

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God was at work.
+So thanks for your prayers for the ministry and for evangelism Monday if you had a chance, God truly blessed.

 In Him,